 Our researchers and clinicians also collaborate to advance personalized medicine and to promote health equity.
 Their ability to link whole-genome sequencing to a patient’s health record is creating possibilities for predicting diseases and targeting therapies.
 The use of data science enables the identification of individuals and populations at greatest risk for a disease and enables us to tailor preventive strategies.
 We engage our community in prioritizing clinical research.
 In this way, every patient can benefit from discovery.

 Our education program fosters curiosity and critical thinking.
 The courses described in this Bulletin represent a curriculum continually refined through self-evaluation and by incorporating best educational practices from peer institutions and other disciplines.
 Our program combines personal interaction with distinguished faculty with effective technology tools that promote interactive learning and innovative teaching.

-Welcome to all, at an exciting time for Yale School of Medicine.
+Welcome to Yale School of Medicine.

-Robert J. Alpern, M.D.
+Nancy J. Brown, M.D.

-Dean and Ensign Professor of Medicine
+C.N.H.
+Long Professor of Internal Medicine